Noble-mungu/RTFS-A/README.md

 ## Simulate Data
 Generate 100 customers' information and save it to customer.csv.
 Generate over 10,000 transaction records and save them to transaction_training.csv.
 Data Import

-Use a Spark SQL job to retrieve data from CSV files and import them into a Mongo/Cassandra database.
+Use a Spark SQL job to retrieve data from CSV files and import them into a Cassandra database.

 ## Model Training
-Run a Spark ML job to read data from Mongo/Cassandra Train models (Preprocessing and Random Forest) to classify transactions as fraud or non-fraud.
+Run a Spark ML job to read data from Cassandra
+Train models (Preprocessing and Random Forest) to classify transactions as fraud or non-fraud.
 Save the trained models to the file system.
 Real-Time Processing

 ## Start a Spark Streaming job to: